pminkuri/KDD_Group3/README.md

 4. Parks categories

-We also constructed our association rules by implementing apriori algorithm on our selected dataset.
+We also constructed our association rules by implementing the apriori algorithm on our selected dataset.
 Some of the associations we found are

 -	Poverty is high in the Red counties with support of 70% and confidence of 80%.
--	Number of cases is high in the counties which have more property with support of 8% and confidence of 85%.
+-	Number of cases is high in the counties which have more property with the support of 8% and confidence of 85%.

 ### 6. Evaluation Phase

-We used exploratory data analysis to analyze the mobility trends of different places across all the US states, we observed that mobility has dropped to a greater extent in retail and recreation, transit_stations and workplaces.
-We used heatmap to show the correlation between the columns of mobility dataset.
-Histogram plots show us the number of cases in different states and also states with highest positive cases wrt to the state’s population.
+We used exploratory data analysis to analyze the mobility trends of different places across all the US states, we observed that mobility has dropped to a greater extent in retail and recreation, transit_stations, and workplaces.
+We used heatmap to show the correlation between the columns of the mobility dataset.
+Histogram plots show us the number of cases in different states and also states with the highest positive cases wrt to the state’s population.

 We are visualizing the trends of mobility during COVID19 to different public places using the graphs plotted using the plotly library.
-Hovering on each individual state gives the statistics such as the totoal number of positive cases, change in mobility to 6 mentioned public places.
+Hovering on each individual state gives the statistics such as the total number of positive cases, change in mobility to 6 mentioned public places.
 States with darker colors indicate the mobility is high and as the color intensity decrease, it indicates the states with low mobility than that of baseline.
-As part of implementation of these graphs we need to install following two libraries namely plotly and chart_studio
+As part of the representation of these graphs, we need to install the following two libraries namely plotly and chart_studio

 ![mobility](https://github.com/pminkuri/KDD_Group3/blob/main/img/mobility_redblue.png)